 And if you’re really planning on cramming a lot of rides into a short time then you can purchase the Universal Express pass.
 Once every member of your family has this, you just show them to the ride attendant and they will direct you to a shorter queue, these wait times will be around 5-10 minutes, much less than the regular queues.

 You can buy the Universal Express pass from the UK Universal website in advance for £77 per person, per day for both parks.
 Remember, you’ll need to buy your park tickets as well!
 You can also buy them when you’re at the park in one of the clearly marked booths.
 If this is a once in a lifetime adventure then yes, it’s probably worth the extra.

 All the fun of a Hard Rock hotel plus being onsite at Universal makes this a great choice for older kids (and adults).
-They have a lovely palm tree lined pool and regular live music, a great way to relax after exploring Harry Potter World.
-Again transportation to the park is by complimentary water taxi and you can enjoy all the same perks as the Loews Royal Pacific.
+They have a lovely palm tree lined pool and regular live music.
+It’s a great way to relax after exploring Harry Potter World.
+Again transportation to the park is by complimentary water taxi.
+And you can enjoy all the same perks as the Loews Royal Pacific.